Aliases for PLAT Gene

 Previous GeneCards Identifiers for PLAT Gene

-This gene encodes tissue-type plasminogen activator, a secreted serine protease which converts the proenzyme plasminogen to plasmin, a fibrinolytic enzyme.
-Tissue-type plasminogen activator is synthesized as a single chain which is cleaved by plasmin to a two chain disulfide linked protein.
+This gene encodes tissue-type plasminogen activator, a secreted serine protease that converts the proenzyme plasminogen to plasmin, a fibrinolytic enzyme.
+The encoded preproprotein is proteolytically processed by plasmin or trypsin to generate heavy and light chains.
+These chains associate via disulfide linkages to form the heterodimeric enzyme.
 This enzyme plays a role in cell migration and tissue remodeling.
-Increased enzymatic activity causes hyperfibrinolysis, which manifests as excessive bleeding; decreased activity leads to hypofibrinolysis which can result in thrombosis or embolism.
-Alternative splicing of this gene results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Jul 2008]
+Increased enzymatic activity causes hyperfibrinolysis, which manifests as excessive bleeding, while decreased activity leads to hypofibrinolysis, which can result in thrombosis or embolism.
+Alternative splicing of this gene results in multiple transcript variants, at least one of which encodes an isoform that is proteolytically processed. [provided by RefSeq, Jan 2016]

 GeneCards Summary for PLAT Gene

-PLAT (Plasminogen Activator, Tissue) is a Protein Coding gene.
-Diseases associated with PLAT include thrombophilia, familial, due to decreased release of plat and acute myocardial infarction.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+PLAT (Plasminogen Activator, Tissue Type) is a Protein Coding gene.
+Diseases associated with PLAT include Thrombophilia, Familial, Due To Decreased Release Of Plat and Acute Myocardial Infarction.
+Among its related pathways are Endochondral Ossification and Platelet activation, signaling and aggregation.
 GO annotations related to this gene include serine-type endopeptidase activity.
 An important paralog of this gene is HGFAC.

 UniProtKB/Swiss-Prot for PLAT Gene